 She sat, unmoving, for minutes after his departure.
 Her own glass of wine sat ignored.
-Once, it was complex and full of sparkling flavors.
-It was dead tasting now, ashen.
-Her hand moved, finally, toward the mobile phone on the table.
+Once, it was complex, challenging, brimming with subtle flavors.
+It was dead-tasting now, ashen.
+Her hand moved, finally, toward her phone on the table.
 Her fingers traced it, unsure about picking it up.
-Picking up would mean telling someone, and she ached to do it, to share the grief that was just this second blossoming within like the first budding of spring.
+Picking up would mean telling someone, and she ached to do it, to share the grief that was just this second blossoming within, like the first budding of spring.
 But she couldn’t, not yet.
 Saying the words out loud would make it real, final.

 He was finished with her.
 She could barely think it.
 Nine months of her life together with a man she was certain the Fates had made just for her, all wasted.
-Nothing now but suddenly acidic memories.
-Thinking of the night when they sat in the back of her father’s grocery and talked until 3 in the morning or of the brightness in his eyes when he won the giant stuffed rabbit for her throwing ping pong balls at the fall carnival all made her feel empty inside, cheated.
-Other memories too, were painful, not just of events, but of him, them, together.
-The way he twined the curls of her hair around his finger, the way his hands fit in the small of her back when she leaned into him and placed her head against his shoulder, the scent of him in his shirts.
+Nothing now but once fond memories that had become acid in a heartbeat.
+The night when they sat in the back of her father’s grocery and talked until 3 in the morning.
+The brightness in his eyes when he’d won the giant stuffed rabbit for her throwing ping pong balls at the fall carnival.
+They made her feel empty inside, now, cheated.
+Other memories too, not just the frozen moments of their experience, but of him, them, together.
+The way he twined the curls of her hair around his finger, the way his hands fit in the small of her back when she leaned into him and placed her head against his shoulder.
+The scent of him in his shirts.
 She would never love those things about someone else again, not the way she loved them about him.

 The bar patron turned back to the tall beer he hadn’t seen delivered.
 He took a long pull from the curved glass, set it down, and laid his own money on the bar.
-He stood up, walked home, climbed into bed with his sleeping wife, and whispered “I love you”.
+After slipping from his stool, he walked home, climbed into bed with his sleeping wife, and whispered, glad his heart was safe with her.